OLD DOMINION’S NEW CENTRAL UTILITY PLANT REIGNS AS A FAST-TRACK MASTERPIECE

 For the first two weeks of the project the JRC Mechanical team worked 24-hours a day, and then continued to work through the holidays, taking only Christmas Day off.

-Overall, the central utility plant project included installation of a pump skid built by Canariis consisting of three 250-horsepower chilled water pumps and three 50-horsepower condenser water pumps.
-Aquatherm supplied more than 700 ft of Blue Pipe SDR 17.6, with a 20-in. header on the chilled water side and an 18-in. header off the condenser that feeds back to the cooling towers.
+Overall, the central utility plant project included installation of a pump skid built by Canariis consisting of three 250-horsepower chilled water pumps and three 50-horsepower condenser water pumps. aquatherm supplied more than 700 ft of blue SDR 17.6, with a 20-in. header on the chilled water side and an 18-in. header off the condenser that feeds back to the cooling towers.
 Also included were the new chiller and cooling tower.

 AN IMPORTANT PROJECT